Choro is Brazil’s earliest form of urban pop music.

 Many of Gonzaga’s piano songs became big hits as Choro’s fan base grew.
 Today, Chiquinha Gonzaga is considered to be Brazil’s first pop music composer.
 Her birthday is celebrated as MPB Day (Música Popular Brasileira) annually on October 17th.

-Choro began life as a musical style by adapting pop hit songs of the day into its form.
+Choro began life as a musical style by adapting pop hit songs of the day into their form.
 Choro’s second generation helped it become a genre with the arrival of Pixinguinha.

 Born as Alfredo da Rocha Viana Filho in Rio de Janeiro in 1897, Pixinguinha is one of Brazil’s all-time greatest pop songwriters.